gerard-bisama/DHIS2-fhir-lab-app/README.md

 # FHIR Lab Integration Application

 National Health Management Information Systems (HMIS) require real-time information on notifiable disease surveillance cases and events.
-This capability is captured in the Integrated Disease Surveillance and Response (IDSR) framework.
+This capability is typically captured in an Integrated Disease Surveillance and Response (IDSR) framework, though laboratories may have different information systems and reporting data types and structures.
+Thus, it is necessary to make the process of reporting easy and available to users of any lab system so that it can be available in a national HMIS.

-Laboratories may have different information systems and reporting data types and structures.
-Thus, it is necessary to make the process of reporting easy and available for users of any system but available in national HMIS.
-The FHIR lab app tools address the use case of district and regional laboratories that need to be able to report data on disease surveillance cases to the IDSR, which is based on the national HMIS (DHIS2), and in the FHIR format for national warehousing and data sharing in a standard manner.
+The fast healthcare interoperability resources (FHIR) lab app tools enable district and regional laboratories to report data on disease surveillance cases to an IDSR system that is based on the use of DHIS2 for a national HMIS and uses the FHIR standard for national warehousing and data sharing.

-Specifically, the tools support district and regional laboratories to report data to upload data using a simple CSV template.
+Specifically, the tools support district and regional laboratories to upload data using a simple CSV template.
 The tools then make the submitted data available in DHIS2 and in the FHIR server.
 The FHIR format enables sharing with other systems and the FHIR server is a national repository for all lab data.

 ## Workflows for Users and Admins